 We anticipate Levitas will grab the RECARO GTS class invitation to the OPTIMA Ultimate Street Car Invitational (OUSCI) at Road America, regardless of whether he wins the class outright or not.
 We expect Mathews will do the same at NOLA and Bob Sobey will likely pick up the OUSCI invite at Auto Club Speedway in his Nissan GT-R. Based on performances we've seen so far this season, this is how we could see the points playing out at the end of the year:

 2. Steve Kepler 1,463

 13. Andy Voelkel 993

 14. Jonathan Stroup 971

 There are some wildcards in these projections, beyond the possibility that someone may not score as well as predicted or simply drop out (Barnes is desperately searching for more tires).
-Matthew Bacon already grabbed his OUSCI invitation for his C3 Corvette, so he may choose to run that car and Kevin Schultz could score significantly higher, as he had a 251 and a 418 in his first two events of the season.
+Matt Bacon already grabbed his OUSCI invitation for his C3 Corvette, so he may choose to run that car and Kevin Schultz could score significantly higher, as he had a 251 and a 418 in his first two events of the season.
 If Ben Cowling makes it through the wait list at NOLA, he could easily finish in the top-10 and knock everyone behind him back one position.

 However it shakes out, you won't want to miss a minute of the action.
 You can add the OPTIMA Network on Roku for free and watch all the past episodes anytime you'd like, including the 2019 season, after it airs on MAVTV.